basshelal/MaliciousWebRequest/README.md

 ## Disclaimer

-This is just a demonstration, no actual data is gathered or sent anywhere.
-I also do not endorse nor condone detailed data gathering, trust me, you don't want to know what people do online 🤨.
+This is just a demonstration, no actual data is gathered or saved anywhere.
+The demonstration send request information from the browser to a server running on the same machine.
+I do not endorse nor condone unconsented data gathering, trust me, you don't want to know what people do online when no one is looking 🤨.